jekiapp/tab-graphql/voyager/README.md

 1. Navigate to this directory (example) in Terminal
 2. `npm install`
 3. `npm start`
-4. Open your browser to the address listed in your console. e.g. `Started on http://localhost:49811/`
+4. Open your browser to the address `localhost:3000`